bufbuild-ru/docs/blog/remote-plugin-execution/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Remote plugin execution with the Buf Schema Registry"
-  tagline: "March 9, 2022"
 ---

+# Remote plugin execution with the Buf Schema Registry

 A while back, we [announced](/blog/announcing-bsr/index.md) that we had released the [Buf Schema Registry](/docs/bsr/index.md) (BSR), a centralized platform for managing Protobuf assets, into beta.
 In the announcement post, we briefly [outlined](/blog/announcing-bsr/index.md#hosted-plugins) a BSR feature called **hosted plugins**, which enables you to generate code using [Protobuf plugins](/docs/migration-guides/migrate-remote-generation-alpha/index.md) remotely, on the BSR, rather than on your local machine.